 The pier is also a great stop for sightseeing.
 Just off the dock is the deepest water of the York River.
 In addition to fevers of sting rays and pods of dolphins, you may also get lucky and see a Navy destroyer, submarine, or other large vessel (including visiting tall ships) pass through the channel on any given day!

 The grassy area beside the pier stretches across 10 acres and is the perfect place to set up a picnic or lounge with a good book.
-The National Park Service oversees this area and it can be rented out for company outings, picnics, family reunions, and other approved uses by filling out the appropriate paperwork.
+People can apply for a permit for company outings, picnics, family reunions, and other approved uses by filling out the appropriate paperwork.
 Click here to learn more about requesting a permit.
 Please note you must make requests 14 days prior to your special event.

 Dock Your Boat & Explore!